microbit-foundation/dev-docs/software/interface.md

 ## Updating the DAPLink full image

+<div class="alert alert-danger">Please note - there is almost no situtation in the normal use of the micro:bit where this step will be necessary.
+We have documented it here in the interests of making the the micro:bit more friendly to developers who want to experiement with the code on the KL27.
+If your microbit enumerates in MAINTENANCE or MICROBIT mode you should never need to perform these steps</div>

+**Please only use use these steps if you are familiar with USB bootloaders and command line tools.
+You should never need to perform these to update a micro:bit.**

 You can also flash a full DAPLink image to the <span class="v2">V2</span> device using the KL27 internal bootloader.
 This will update both interface and bootloader.

 [Download latest full DAPLink image](https://cdn.sanity.io/files/ajwvhvgo/production/8206bb64b39ecf8f3c205569bc9e2d4158b7963c.bin?dl){: .btn.sm-btn download}